An epicurean adventure to: Italy

 Storage and reheating

-To store leftover spaghetti, you can use an airtight container and keep it in the fridge for up to three days.
+Store leftover spaghetti in an airtight container in the fridge for up to 3 days.
+Let it cool to room temperature before sealing.

 What else can Arrabiata sauce be used for?